 - 1. A journey of becoming Welcoming & Affirming is thoughtfully envisioned and carried out, drawing upon wisdom from other faith communities that have completed a journey of their own. - 2.
 A journey of becoming Welcoming & Affirming is grounded in the culture and "personality" of the faith community. - 3.
-A journey of becoming Welcoming & Affirming is based in relationship-building with the pastor, the formal lay leadership (councils, boards, sessions, etc.), the informal lay leadership ("pillars of the church," "matriarchs," "patriarchs," etc.), and the rest of the congregation.
-This is known as "relational organizing," and one of its key components is listening deeply to what God is saying and doing - within the individual and within the faith community.
+A journey of becoming Welcoming & Affirming is based in relationshipbuilding with clergy, rostered leaders, the formal lay leadership (council, boards, sessions, et.), the informal lay leadership ("pillars of the community," "matriarchs," "patriarchs," etc.), and the rest of the faith community.
+This is known as "relationship organizing," and one of its key components is listening deeply to what God is saying and doing within the individual and within the faith community.
 Relational organizing is completely different than debate, which should always be avoided.